Better health for a better community.

 We’re also committed to providing good information via this website and our social media channels.
 To stay up to date with the latest in health news, please follow us on Facebook, Twitter, and Instagram—and check out the most current stories on our blog.

 Part of being a good community partner is being a good neighbor.
 Our Community Benefit initiatives provide resources and address needs that would otherwise go unfilled.
 View our latest Community Benefit report here.
-To learn more about how we’re working to help the community, view our most recent Community Health Needs Assessment, a wide-ranging report that details the most pressing health issues currently facing the Hancock County population.
+To learn more about how we’re working to help the community, view our most recent Community Health Needs Assessment, and Implementation Strategy, a wide-ranging report that details the most pressing health issues currently facing the Hancock County population.

 Over time, little changes can make a big difference. healthy365 helps Hancock County residents form healthy habits and find healthy choices.
 All on the way to making Hancock the healthiest county in Indiana.